 NATALIE: And the other way takes nothing.

-BOB: In my mind, this idea of what happened when a prophet comes to the people and they say, “Tell God we want a king.”
+BOB: In my mind, this idea of what happened when a prophet comes to the people and they say, “Go tell God we want a king.”
 The prophet goes back to God and says, “The people say they want a king.”
 God says, “They’re not opposing you.
 They are opposing me.”
 Let’s talk about needing a king.
 This desire to have a king is still present today.
 Everybody wants someone else to tell them what is right and what is wrong.
 I remember asking God Himself the question, “Should I leave my marriage?”
-He never answer that.
+He never answered that.
 He told me what was possible.
 He told me what I could do.
 He told me outcomes of every choice.
-But He never enforced on me a knowledge of good and evil answer.
+But He never enforced on me a “knowledge of good and evil” answer.

 NATALIE: Wow!
 I love that.
 That’s my experience too.
 Women ask that all the time.
 “What does God want me to do?
 Just tell me.
 I’ll do it.
 I’ll walk the path.
 Just tell me what it is.”
 God doesn’t work that way.

 BOB: Part of what I always tell people is that God is much more interested in the conversation than the outcome.
 In other words, we want the answer, and He wants to stay connected to us.
 We want the destination, and He wants to walk with us along the pathway.
 So these two trees aren’t just metaphorical.
 There really is a legitimate concept that we have a source of knowing, seeing, and taking in reality that can come from the breath of God to us, in us, and through us.
 Like you said, that requires awareness.
 It requires mindfulness.
 It requires conscious attachment to God as a way of living.